zerodogg/rotcelloc/README.md

 summary, developer or director name, metascore) and generate a pretty (static) web application that can be used to view, search, filter and sort your collection in many ways.
-All functionality (search, filter, sort) in the web application is performed in javascript on the client, so there are ny requirements for the web server and no server side configuration needed.
+All functionality (search, filter, sort) in the web application is performed in javascript on the client, so there are no requirements for the web server and no server side configuration needed.
 Simply generate the collection on your local machine and upload it to a web server.